Hawker Siddeley Harrier

 Following the collapse of the P.1154's development the RAF began considering a simple upgrade of the existing subsonic Kestrel and issued Requirement ASR 384 for a V/STOL ground attack jet.[23]
 Hawker Siddeley received an order for six pre-production aircraft in 1965, designated P.1127 (RAF), of which the first made its maiden flight on 31 August 1966.[26]
 An order for 60 production aircraft, designated as Harrier GR.1, was received in early 1967.[27][28]
 The aircraft was named after the Harrier, a small bird of prey.[29]

-The Harrier GR.1 made its first flight on 28 December 1967.
-It officially entered service with the RAF on 1 April 1969[29][clarification needed] and the Harrier Conversion Unit at RAF Wittering received its first aircraft on 18 April.[30]
-The aircraft were built in two factories—one in Kingston upon Thames, southwest London, and the other at Dunsfold Aerodrome, Surrey—and underwent initial testing at Dunsfold.[31]
+The Harrier GR.1 made its first flight on 28 December 1967, and it officially entered service with the RAF on 1 April 1969.[30]
+The aircraft was built in two factories—one in Kingston upon Thames, southwest London, and the other at Dunsfold Aerodrome, Surrey—and underwent initial testing at Dunsfold.[31]
 The ski-jump technique for launching Harriers from Royal Navy aircraft carriers was extensively trialled at RNAS Yeovilton from 1977.
 Following these tests ski-jumps were added to the flight decks of all RN carriers from 1979 onwards, in preparation for the new variant for the navy, the Sea Harrier.[32][33]

 In the late 1960s the British and American governments held talks on producing Harriers in the United States.
 Hawker Siddeley and McDonnell Douglas formed a partnership in 1969 in preparation for American production,[34] but Congressman Mendel Rivers and the House Appropriations Committee held that it would be cheaper to produce the AV-8A on the pre-existing production lines in the United Kingdom—hence all AV-8A Harriers were purchased from Hawker Siddeley.[34]
 Improved Harrier versions with better sensors and more powerful engines were developed in later years.[35][36][37]
 The USMC received 102 AV-8A and 8 TAV-8A Harriers between 1971 and 1976.[38]